Quick answer

 Certain exemptions and reliefs can reduce the Inheritance Tax liability.
 For instance, gifts to charity are exempt from IHT, and there are reliefs available for business and agricultural property.
 Understanding these exemptions is crucial for effective IHT planning.
 By leveraging these reliefs, individuals can significantly reduce their tax liability, ensuring more of their estate is passed to their beneficiaries.

-For more detailed guidance on IHT planning and strategies to minimize Inheritance Tax, we recommend consulting with a financial advisor or estate planning expert who can provide personalized advice tailored to your specific circumstances.
+For more detailed guidance on IHT planning and strategies to reduce Inheritance Tax, we recommend consulting with a financial advisor or estate planning expert who can provide personalized advice tailored to your specific circumstances.

 Introduction to Premium Bonds